 TOBAM's Broker Committee meets quarterly in order to assess the quality of service of existing brokers, agree a rating for each, discuss any issues and approve new brokers for onboarding and the removal of any existing brokers.
-The minutes of the Broker Committee are distributed within a week of the occurrence of the meeting.
+The Broker Committee meeting will be held within two weeks of the end of the relevant quarter and the minutes of will be distributed within a week of the occurrence of the meeting.